StevenSlaa/Micropython-examples/I2C Liquid Crystal Display/README.md

-# I2C Liquid Crystal Display
+# I2C Liquid Crystal Display Example

 In this example the microcontroller should display some text on a Liquid Crystal Display (16x2) over I2C.
 Keep in mind that the LCD needs an I2C Backpack for this example to work.